-Arbitration provides a forum to achieve a bespoke solution delivered expertly and swiftly.
+Arbitration offers a way to achieve a tailored solution delivered expertly and swiftly.
 Our experienced team of arbitrators will guide you through the process providing first class expertise combined with care and understanding.

 What is Arbitration? →

-Arbitration is a process for resolving all types of disputes involving financial and children matters in family cases.
+Arbitration is a process for resolving all types of disputes in family cases involving financial and children matters.
 It is flexible, confidential and can save time and cost.
-It can be the best choice for some situations.
+It can be the very best choice for some situations.

-You and your partner appoint a specialist family arbitrator to settle the issues between you.
+You and your partner jointly appoint a specialist family arbitrator to settle the issues between you.
+You may do this with the help of your legal advisers who will support you throughout the process.
 Arbitration is a voluntary process (no one can be compelled to adopt this process) but once it has started, it will deliver an outcome that will bind you both.

 Rather than focusing on helping you and your partner to reach an agreement, the arbitrator will reach a decision on the issues put before him/her.
 If you doubt your former partner’s ability to work with you to reach a sensible agreement it can be reassuring to know that you will exit the process with a clear decision.

 There will always be some cases where, for whatever reason, agreement simply cannot be reached.
-It is in relation to these cases that arbitration can provide the best forum to finalise the issues between you.
+It is in relation to these cases that arbitration can provide the best forum to settle the issues between you once and for all.

 Why use Arbitration? →

 Arbitration can have many advantages.
 The flexible nature of arbitration can make it a quicker, cheaper and much less formal process than the traditional Court process.

 Unlike the Court imposed timetable, the timing of an arbitration can be tailored to suit your requirements.
-You do not have to wait for several months for Court dates and are not stuck with the time that the Court allocates for the hearing.
+You do not have to wait for several months for Court dates and you are not stuck with the time that the Court allocates for the hearing.

 Privacy and confidentiality